wAIlma/SLR-NeSyAI-KGC-I40/schema/README.md

 ## Overview

-This directory contains the ontology schema used for organizing and representing research papers in the systematic literature review (SLR) on [Topic].
+This directory contains the ontology schema used for organizing and representing research papers in the systematic literature review (SLR) on Knowledge Graph Construction using Neuro-Symbolic AI approaches.
 The schema leverages the Bibliographic Ontology (BIBO), Citation Typing Ontology (CITO), Semantic Web for Research Communities (SWRC), and Open Research Knowledge Graph (ORKG) ontologies.

 <p align="center">
   <img src="./ontology.svg" alt="Ontology"/>